(tye NI da zole)

 The manufacturer contraindicates use of tinidazole during the first trimester of pregnancy.
 Tinidazole crosses the human placenta and enters the fetal circulation.
 The safety of tinidazole for the treatment of bacterial vaginosis or trichomoniasis in pregnant women has not been well evaluated.
 Other agents are preferred for use during pregnancy (CDC [Workowski 2015]).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience nausea or parageusia.
-Have patient report immediately to prescriber paresthesia, vaginitis, ecchymosis, or hemorrhaging (HCAHPS).
+• Patient may experience nausea, vomiting, or bad taste.
+Have patient report immediately to prescriber burning or numbness feeling, seizures, vaginitis, bruising, or bleeding (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.